 If you’re visiting Walt Disney World Resort for a multi-day vacation, include a day or two exploring Disney’s Animal Kingdom.
 This 500-acre attraction is a zoological theme park divided into 7 areas, including Africa, Asia, Pandora – The World of Avatar, and DinoLand USA.

 - Popular for: A mix of Disney musical shows, our favorite characters, exotic animals, and theme-park features in one.

 - Number of Animals: 2,000 animals representing 300 species

 - Must-visit: Don’t miss the Kilimanjaro Safaris (and many of its Africa-based animals), Maharajah Jungle Trek, and Rafiki’s Planet Watch.
-If you’re still here by nighttime, be awe-inspired by the ‘Tree of Life Awakenings’ and walking through the bioluminescent forest in Pandora – The World of Avatar
+If you’re still here by nighttime, be awe-inspired by the ‘Tree of Life Awakenings’ and walk through the bioluminescent forest in Pandora – The World of Avatar

 - For Kids: There’s an archaeological bone-digging activity at The Boneyard, but bigger kids would love the Expedition Everest — Legend of the Forbidden Mountain and a ride through the Kali River Rapids.